 - The advantages and disadvantages of an elective (planned) repeat caesarean (ERCS)

 - What happens during labour if you’re planning a VBAC

 - What happens if you are planning a VBAC but you don’t go into labour

 - What happens if you have an ERCS planned but you go into labour

-This patient information leaflet is based on the RCOG clinical guideline Birth After Previous Caesarean Birth, which contains a full list of the sources of evidence used to produce this guidance.
+This patient information is based on the RCOG Green-top clinical guideline Birth after Previous Caesarean Birth which contains a full list of the sources of evidence used to produce this guidance.